RedMadRobot/figma-export/README.md

 <img src="images/figma_colors_primitives.png" width="352" />

-1. primitivesModeName - the name of the variable column, if the value in [CONFIG.md](CONFIG.md) is not specified, the default value will be used
+1. primitivesModeName - the name of the variable column, if the value in [figma-export.yaml](CONFIG.md) is not specified, the default value will be used
 2. A variable that has a local value

-See [CONFIG.md](CONFIG.md) for more information in the variablesColors section.
+See [CONFIG.md](CONFIG.md) for more information in the `variablesColors` section.

 ### For icons